-3. Add the bin directory for the tools to your system PATH.
+3. Add the bin directory for the tools to your system Path environment variable.
 The rest of this guide assumes that you've done this.

-You can update your PATH as follows:
+You can update your Path as follows:

 - a.
 In System variables, select Path, and then click Edit. - b.
 In Variable values, add ;%EC2_HOME%\bin. - 4.
 Open a new Command Prompt window and verify your update to the Path environment variable using this command.